 (i) In the case of a telecommunications carrier, such qualifying equipment shall be necessary to the provision of broadband service and an integral part of a broadband network.
-"Telecommunications carrier" has the meaning given such term by section 47 U.S.C.
-153 of the communications act of 1934, as amended, but does not include a commercial mobile service provider.
+"Telecommunications carrier" has the meaning given such term by 47 U.S.C.
+153 but does not include a commercial mobile service provider.

 (ii) In the case of a commercial mobile service carrier, such qualifying equipment shall extend from the subscriber side of the mobile telecommunications switching office to a transmitting/receiving antenna, including such antenna, on the outside of the structure in which the subscriber is located.
-"Commercial mobile service carrier" means any person authorized to provide commercial mobile radio service to subscribers as defined in section 20.3 of title 47, Code of Federal Regulations (10-1-99 ed.), as amended.
+"Commercial mobile service carrier" means any person authorized to provide commercial mobile radio service to subscribers as defined in 47 CFR 20.3 (10-1-99 ed.), as amended.